CTAG07/MultiHustle/README.md

 CURRENT GOAL:

-- Sync stuff, make the game work past turn 1
+- Most stuff should be synced?
+Needs to go past turn 1 still

 Planned changes
 - [x] Make it not crash when pressing start